-The aim of this document is to show that the preliminary data analysis confirms the quality of the nt reconstruction and the statistics expected in the proposals, to provide information on the latest event reconstruction and the statistics expected in the proposals, to provide information on the latest developments in the field, proving that, since its approval, the physics program has maintained and possibly increased its scientific interest, and to confirm the commitment of the proponents.
+The aim of this document is to show that the preliminary data analysis confirms the quality of the event reconstruction and the statistics expected in the proposals, to provide information on the latest developments in the field, proving that, since its approval, the physics program has maintained and possibly increased its scientific interest, and to confirm the commitment of the proponents.
 Based on this assessment, we formally request approval for the remaining 88 approved PAC days for RG-K.